On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Over-Approximations of the Reachable Set of Unknown Dynamical Systems

+\reachalgo{} (Algorithm~\ref{algo:DaTaReach}) addresses Problem~\ref{prob:reachability} by combining Theorem~\ref{thm:over-approximation-state} and the available side information.
 We demonstrate the value of additional side information on the unicycle system.
-Specifically, we use \reachalgo{} to compute over-approximations of the reachable sets of the unicycle under different and incremental side information.
-Figure~\ref{fig:overapprox-unicycle} shows that, as expected, the over-approximation becomes tighter under additional side information.
+Figure~\ref{fig:overapprox-unicycle} shows that, as expected, the over-approximation becomes tighter with richer side information.